open-portfolio/AllocData/README.md

 <img align="right" src="https://github.com/openalloc/AllocData/blob/main/Images/logo.png" width="100" height="100"/>An open data model for financial applications, typically those used by the do-it-yourself investor.

+Available as an open source Swift library to be incorporated in other apps.

+_AllocData_ is part of the [OpenAlloc](https://github.com/openalloc) family of open source Swift software tools.

 ## Entities

 The following entities are defined in the _AllocData_ data model.